Nissan Sentra: Sixth generation (B16; 2006)

 Nissan introduced the sixth generation Sentra at the 2006 North American International Auto Show in January.
 Classified as a mid-size sedan by the EPA thanks to its interior passenger and cargo volume of 110 cubic feet (as the EPA considers "mid" or "intermediate" size a car with interior passenger and cargo volume between 110 and 119 cubic feet), the Sentra is bigger in every dimension than the B15 model, being 65 mm (2.3 in.) longer, 91 mm (3.2 in.) wider, and 113 mm (4.0 in.) taller.
 The wheelbase is also 167 mm (5.9 in.) longer than the previous model.
 The sixth generation also marked a change in Nissan's North American lineup, with the Nissan Versa becoming brand's entry-level model.
 This generation is based on the C platform architecture that also underpins the first-generation Nissan Rogue, Nissan Qashqai and also the T31 Nissan X-Trail, as well as other Renault models.
+Sentras from this generation were exclusively built in Mexico, with no production in the United States or Japan.
 The Sentra's standard engine is a 2.0-liter 16-valve inline-four rated at 140 hp and 147 lbft of torque.
 Fuel economy for with the 2.0L mated to the CVT is rated at 26 city/34 hwy, and the 6-speed manual at 24 city/31 hwy.
 SE-R is rated at 24 city/30 hwy with the CVT being the only transmission available.
 SE-R Spec-V is rated at 21 city/28 hwy mated with the 6-speed manual.

 In 2007 and 2008, Nissan considered marketing a hybrid version of the Sentra, particularly when the price of oil rose to over $100 per barrel.
 However the price soon retreated below $40, and Nissan decided instead to focus on future hydrogen fuel cell and electric vehicles.
 Nissan CEO Carlos Ghosn has indicated that he will not attempt to match Toyota and Honda in terms of hybrid models offered for retail sale.
 This decision has left Nissan without a compact hybrid product to compete with Toyota Prius, the Honda Civic Hybrid, and relaunched Honda Insight.
 Nissan's only hybrid product on the American market is the Altima Hybrid, which competes with the Toyota Camry Hybrid and the Ford Fusion Hybrid.